 Over the years, hundreds of police officers tried and failed to crack the case.
 Authorities offered hefty cash rewards for information, took DNA samples from 2,000 Perth taxi drivers and even recruited a convicted Perth serial killer, David Birnie, for his insight.

-Edwards lives in the Perth suburb of Kewdale, about 20 kilometers (12 miles) east of Claremont.
+The suspect lives in the Perth suburb of Kewdale, about 20 kilometers (12 miles) east of Claremont.
 Police have accused him of abducting Rimmer, a 23-year-old childcare worker, on June 9, 1996, as she was on her way home from a night out with friends.
-Police say Edwards abducted Glennon, a 27-year-old lawyer, on March 14, 1997, after she, too, had spent the evening out with her friends.
+Police say the man abducted Glennon, a 27-year-old lawyer, on March 14, 1997, after she, too, had spent the evening out with her friends.

 The investigation into the disappearance of Spiers, an 18-year-old secretary, is ongoing, O'Callaghan said.

-Edwards was also charged with abducting a 17-year-old in 1995 as she walked through a Claremont park.
+The man was also charged with abducting a 17-year-old in 1995 as she walked through a Claremont park.
 The teen was forced into a vehicle and driven to a cemetery, where she was sexually assaulted, O'Callaghan said.
-Edwards also faces an indecent assault charge after police say he broke into the bedroom of an 18-year-old woman while she slept and attacked her in 1988.
+The man also faces an indecent assault charge after police say he broke into the bedroom of an 18-year-old woman while she slept and attacked her.